 Responsibilities to members

-Non-symptomatic (preventive): Office visits shall be available from the member's personal physician or an alternative provider within 30 calendar days.
+Non-symptomatic (preventive) primary care: Office visits shall be available from the member's personal physician or an alternative provider within 30 calendar days.

-Non-urgent symptomatic: Office visits shall be available from the member's personal physician or an alternative provider within seven calendar days.
+Non-urgent symptomatic primary care: Office visits shall be available from the member's personal physician or an alternative provider within 7 calendar days.

-In-office wait times: In-office wait times for primary care physician (PCP) appointments must be reasonable and should not be greater than wait times for other patients.
+In-office wait times: In-office wait times for physician appointments must be reasonable.
 Wait times are monitored through complaint resolution, surveys, and change request reasons.
 Interventions are implemented when standards are not met.